Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Proofs

-An expert may wonder what the main difference of the blockwise analysis of eigenvectors from the aforementioned works~\cite{AFWZ19,ZB18}.
-The difference comes from the appearance of $T_3$, which does \emph{not} show up for $d = 1$.
-Therefore, the estimation of $\|\BQ - \BQ_i\BS_i\|$ requires additional treatments for $d\geq 2.$ We leave the estimation of~\eqref{eq:T} in Section~\ref{s:proofod} and~\ref{s:proofpm}.
-Here we present the key supporting result to establish Theorem~\ref{thm:od} and~\ref{thm:pm}.
+{One may wonder what the main difference of the blockwise analysis of the eigenvectors from the aforementioned works~\cite{AFWZ20,ZB18} is.} The difference comes from the appearance of $T_3$, which does \emph{not} show up for $d = 1$.
+Therefore, the estimation of $\|\BQ - \BQ^{(i)}\BS^{(i)}\|$ requires additional treatments for $d\geq 2.$